inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 need to be replaced with :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer`.

-The :ned:`EthernetPreemptingMacLayer` contains two submodules which themselves represent Ethernet MAC layers, a preemptable (:ned:`EthernetStreamingMacLayer`) and an express MAC layer (:ned:`EthernetFragmentingMacLayer`), each with its own queue for frames:
+The :ned:`EthernetPreemptingMacLayer` contains two submodules which themselves represent Ethernet MAC layers, a preemptable (:ned:`EthernetFragmentingMacLayer`) and an express MAC layer (:ned:`EthernetStreamingMacLayer`), each with its own queue for frames:

 .. figure:: media/mac.png
    :align: center